 - A new context menu for Wi-Fi networks

 Windows 10 Fall Creators Update brings a new context menu when you right-click your Wi-Fi network, including options such as Connect, Disconnect, View Properties, or Forget Network.

 - View your active Windows Update policies

 The Windows Update Settings page now lists all your applied group policies for Windows Update.

 - Individual update status and progress

 Go to Settings > Update & Security > Windows Update and you can see and track each and every update status.

 - Revamped Settings categories

 Microsoft adjusted the order of the Settings categories.
-The Cortana category is now more central, and Windows Update is the final one in the list again.
+The Cortana category is now more central, and Windows Update is the final one on the list again.

-If you’ve got others suggestions to improve the Settings page, use the Feedback Hub to let Microsoft know about them.
+If you’ve got other suggestions to improve the Settings page, use the Feedback Hub to let Microsoft know about them.